CX PRICES

 Very few jobs pay more than 75pplm, and hotshots means nought, and backload the same.
 Price it what you need.

 Enjoy this discussion?
-Check out these related topics: Prices to charge, Silly prices, Prices Viewable on your website, Compare fuel card prices, Prices, Prices (again), Ferry crossings across whole Europe, check our prices now, Is this job on it's arse, Anyvan.com, Luton taillift rates.
+Check out these related topics: Silly prices, Prices to charge, Prices (again), Prices Viewable on your website, Prices, Compare fuel card prices, Ferry crossings across whole Europe, check our prices now, Is this job on it's arse, An observation, What is Going On.

 Reply To Topic